ABOUT

 So in 2002, Carl ran for Forest Preserve Commissioner and won.

-Over the next 10 years, Carl added acres of land, restored natural resources, built 6 trails, opened a dog park, and completed the first phase of the Greene Barn restoration.
+Over the next 10 years, Carl added hundreds of acres of land, restored natural resources, built 6 trails, opened a dog park, and completed the first phase of the Greene Barn restoration.
 There was even a plan to open a 200+ acre destination preserve.

 WE NEED AN EFFECTIVE VOICE